npapatheodorou/npapatheodorou/README.md

 🔒 As a backend developer, I am responsible for implementing and maintaining business logic, data validation, and security features such as authentication and authorization.
 I optimize database queries, caching, and manage the server infrastructure to ensure reliable and robust systems that can handle high volumes of traffic and user requests.

-🏭 I am a contributor to the digitisation of the DDE (or ePDE) of the Ministry of Development and Investment, the AEN, and the ANI where the Ministry of Maritime Affairs is involved.
-Specifically, the AENs concern the Electronic Course Management of the Merchant Marine Academies, while the ANI concerns the Electronic Management and Issuance of Certificates of Maritime Competency.
-I am also contributing to the appropriate infrastructure for the new product of the main etheria of the group I work for, Matrix Pack, which is the Production Planning Module.

 🎓 My MSc thesis, "Self-Sovereign Identity (SSI) Management & Access Control," produced encouraging results on how blockchain identity could be utilized in government public entities.
 I have presented two papers, "DoS Detection on In-Vehicle Networks" and "COVID-19 Prediction," at international conferences and held a workshop at Linaro Connect.

 👨‍🏫 In addition to my engineering and research work, I have taught a variety of courses (e.g., Java, C, Python, etc.) as an adjunct instructor at Hellenic Mediterranean University's Department of Computer Science.